cauerast/Color-Match-Game/README.md

 - [Construct 3](https://www.construct.net/en)
 - Firebase Realtime Database (for scores)

-All visuals were designed by me to keep the focus on reflexes and clarity.
+All visuals were designed by cauerast.

 ## 📄 License
 This game was developed as part of a personal and educational project.